External Beam Radiation Therapy

 Intensity Modulated Radiation Therapy (IMRT)

-Intensity modulated radiation therapy, or IMRT, is a specialized form of 3D-CRT that allows radiation to be more exactly shaped to fit the tumor.
+Intensity modulated radiation therapy is a specialized form of 3-D CRT that allows radiation to be specifi cally shaped to cover the tumor and spare more normal tissue.
 With IMRT, the radiation beam can be broken up into many “beamlets,” and the intensity of each beamlet can be adjusted individually.
 Using IMRT, it may be possible to further limit the amount of radiation received by healthy tissue near the tumor.
-In some situations, this may also safely allow a higher dose of radiation to be delivered to the tumor, potentially increasing the chance of a cure.
+In some situations, this may also safely allow a higher dose of radiation to be delivered to the tumor.

 Proton Beam Therapy

-Proton beam therapy is a form of external beam radiation treatment that uses protons rather than electron X-rays to treat certain types of cancer and other diseases.
-The physical characteristics of the proton therapy beam allow the radiation oncologist to more effectively reduce the radiation dose to nearby healthy tissue.
-Proton therapy is available at only a few centers in the country and is used in unique clinical situations.
+Proton beam therapy is a form of external beam radiation treatment that uses protons rather than electrons or X-rays to treat certain types of cancer and other diseases.
+The physical properties of the proton therapy beam allow the radiation oncologist to more eff ectively reduce the radiation dose to nearby healthy tissue.

 Neutron Beam Therapy

 Like proton therapy, neutron beam therapy is a specialized form of external beam radiation therapy.
-It is often used to treat certain tumors that are radioresistant, meaning they are very difficult to kill using conventional X-ray radiation therapy.
+It involves using neutrons rather than electrons or X-rays to treat certain types of cancer.
+It is often used to treat certain tumors that are radioresistant, meaning they are very diffi cult to kill using conventional X-ray radiation therapy.
 Neutrons have a greater biologic impact on cells than other types of radiation.
 Used carefully, this added impact can be an advantage in certain situations.
 Neutron therapy is available at only a few centers in the country.